cnnickolay/rust_blockchain_engine/README.md

     ```

 # Questions and considerations
-Should you have any questions in regards with this project, you can reach out me at `nickolayc@gmail.com`
+Should you have any questions in regards with this project, you can reach out for me at `nickolayc@gmail.com`